Avoid painful on-the-job injuries

 - Rotator Cuff Tear

-Rotator cuff tears happen when the tendon is either partially or completely severed due to a sudden action, such as falling or lifting something heavy, or over time from wear and tear.
+Rotator cuff tears happen when the tendon is either partially or completely severed due to sudden action, such as falling or lifting something heavy, or over time from wear and tear.

 - Deep, dull shoulder ache